ihmwg/python-ihm/README.md

 [![Windows Build Status](https://ci.appveyor.com/api/projects/status/5o28oe477ii8ur4h?svg=true)](https://ci.appveyor.com/project/benmwebb/python-ihm)
 [![codecov](https://codecov.io/gh/ihmwg/python-ihm/branch/master/graph/badge.svg)](https://codecov.io/gh/ihmwg/python-ihm)

-This is a Python package to assist in handling mmCIF files compliant with the integrative/hybrid modeling (IHM) extension.
+This is a Python package to assist in handling mmCIF and BinaryCIF files compliant with the integrative/hybrid modeling (IHM) extension.
 It works with Python 2.6 or later (Python 3 is fully supported).

 Please [see the documentation](https://python-ihm.readthedocs.org/) or some [worked examples](examples) for more details.